Preventing Falls at Home

 - Avoid accumulating clutter like keys, books or shoes on the stairs.

 - Use a sturdy step stool (not a chair), when you need to reach up to higher kitchen cupboards.

 - Use non-slip bath mats by the sink and shower to help absorb splashes.

 - Use rubber mats or slip-resistant stickers in the bathtub.

 - A shower organizer will help keep all of your soaps, shampoos and other bath products organized, so that they are easy reach when you are in the shower.

 - Install outdoor lights at all entrances to your home and ensure the lighting is bright enough to see clearly at night.

-- Ensure hand railings alongside front and back stairs, along with the steps themselves, are sturdy and in good repair.
+- Ensure hand railings alongside your front and back stairs,and the steps themselves are sturdy and in good repair.